UX Research Lab

 2. Deepfakes and the Zero-Trust Web

-As visual confirmation fails, systems fall back on secondary verification vectors to establish authenticity.
+As visual confirmation fails, systems rely on metadata and behavioral vectors to establish authenticity.

 Behavioral Data (Keystrokes/Nav)88%